aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/conversion-and-export/converting-dwg-to-pdf-with-coordinates/_index.md

 ## Introduction

-Welcome to this comprehensive tutorial on converting DWG files to PDF with specified coordinates using Aspose.CAD for .NET.
-Aspose.CAD is a powerful library that allows developers to work with CAD file formats in their .NET applications seamlessly.
-In this tutorial, we'll walk you through the process of converting a DWG file to PDF while providing specific coordinates to enhance precision.
+Welcome to this comprehensive tutorial on **how to set viewport** while converting DWG files to PDF with specified coordinates using Aspose.CAD for .NET.
+By controlling the viewport you get pixel‑perfect PDFs that match exactly the area you need—perfect for construction drawings, floor‑plan previews, or any BIM workflow.

+## Quick Answers
+- **What does “set viewport” mean?** It defines the visible region and scaling of the CAD drawing during rasterization.
+- **Which library handles the conversion?** Aspose.CAD for .NET.
+- **Do I need a license?** A free trial works for evaluation; a commercial license is required for production.
+- **Supported platforms?** Windows, Linux, and macOS with .NET 5/6/7 or .NET Framework 4.6+.
+- **Typical implementation time?** About 10‑15 minutes for a basic conversion.

 ## Prerequisites

 Before we begin, make sure you have the following prerequisites:

-- Aspose.CAD Library: Download and install the Aspose.CAD library for .NET.
+- **Aspose.CAD Library** – Download and install the Aspose.CAD library for .NET.
 You can find the library [here](https://releases.aspose.com/cad/net/).

-- Development Environment: Ensure that you have a compatible development environment set up, including Visual Studio or any other preferred IDE.
+- **Development Environment** – Visual Studio, Rider, or any IDE that supports .NET development.

-- DWG File: Have a DWG file ready for conversion.
+- **DWG File** – Have a DWG file ready for conversion.
 You can use the provided example file or your custom DWG file.

+## How to Set Viewport for Precise PDF Export

+Setting the viewport is the core step that lets you define the exact area of the drawing you want to render.
+In the code below we create a new `CadVportTableObject`, position it with the top‑left coordinate, and calculate width, height, and aspect ratio.
+This is the **how to set viewport** implementation that drives the rest of the conversion.

 ## Import Namespaces